yuan-ds/sorting-sequences-shot-change/models/direct/data_augmentation/README.md

 # Data Augmentation
-Here are the list of data augmentation techniques we explored and their corresponding abbreviations:
+Here is the list of data augmentation techniques we explored and their corresponding abbreviations:
 - ``DATA1``: Brightness=0.3
 - ``DATA2``: Contrast=0.3
 - ``DATA3``: Saturation=0.3